judyratfield/nlp_final_project/README.md

 ## This repository consists of the following notebooks:

 1) Text Semantic Analysis - processes text and performs NLP semantic analysis techniques.
-This notebook should output semantic analysis ratings for the dataset.
+This notebook should output semantic analysis ratings for the given dataset.

 2) Audio Signals Analysis - processes audio signals that accompanied the text of the dataset and performs audio signals analysis techniques.
 This notebook should output audio signals readings for the dataset.

-3) Pre-processing_Merge - merges the outputs of 1 & 2 above into one dataframe then we label the data.
-Or we ask LLM to help us label?
+3) Age_Gender_Classifier - classifies which agent should be assigned to caller based on age and Gender

-4) 1D Convolutional Neural Network Model Training - takes the output of #3 as inputs and performs 1D Convolutional Neural Network Model training.
-Outputs the best model.
+4) Agent_Audio_Signal_Classifier - classifies which agent should be assigned to caller based on audio signal

-5) Classify - use the best model from #4 for inference & evaluation on test data.
+5) Classify - combines solutions from 1-4 to classify sentiment of customer and to which agent should the customer be assigned to